qyingwu/LabReports/README.md

 ## Technologies Used

 The repository includes projects implemented in a variety of languages and technologies, including:
-I will be using zip file to include the code since they are course projects and should not be directly searchable on internet.

 - **C++**: For parallel systems and low-level algorithm implementations.
 - **CUDA**: For GPU acceleration in machine learning and data processing tasks.